nesi/python-package-training/CONTRIBUTING.md

 ## Building the web version locally

 Ruby and bundler are required.
+On Ubuntu:
+ * sudo apt install ruby-dev
+ * sudo apt install ruby-bundler

 In the main repo directory type: